 Many states have been working on passing regulations to place caps on the allowable interest rates and help out consumers that rely on these loans.

 Payday loan companies can set up customers to become reliant on them because the loan is due back quickly and the fees rack up.
 These requirements often make it difficult for a borrower to pay off the loan and still meet regular monthly expenses.
 Many borrowers have loans at several different businesses, which worsens the situation.

 If you rely on the loans, this leaves you with less to spend on what you need each month, and eventually, you may find you're behind almost an entire paycheck.

 Alternatives to Payday Loans

 In most cases, it's best to avoid payday loans at all costs.
 If you need financial help, investigate other sources first.
-Some credit unions and banks have begun to offer a similar service of small loans but at much lower interest rates.
-The interest rates usually compare to a credit card rate, at around twenty percent.
+Some credit unions and banks have begun to offer a similar service of small salary-advance loans but at interest rates much closer to a typical credit card.

 It's worth checking to see if you can get a salary advance through your employer, too.
 Your boss may be more understanding than you think.